 Calculating NOI Accurately

-The most common mistake in DSCR analysis is understating operating expenses.
-Investors often include only property taxes and insurance, forgetting that a realistic NOI calculation must include property management fees (8–12% of EGI), maintenance and repairs (5–10%), capital expenditure reserves (5–10%), and vacancy losses (typically 5–8% for stabilized properties).
-Including all these expenses is what distinguishes institutional-quality underwriting from back-of-the-envelope estimates.
+The most common mistake in DSCR analysis is systematically understating operating expenses.
+Investors frequently include only property taxes and insurance, forgetting that a professionally underwritten NOI calculation must also account for property management fees (8–12% of effective gross income), routine maintenance and repairs (5–10%), capital expenditure reserves (5–10%), and realistic vacancy losses (typically 5–8% for stabilized properties in most markets).

 The 50% Rule as a Sanity Check